cljctools/cljctools/README.md

   - form selection and editing (app using the lib asks "select current form at cursor", lib gives back a zipper or string, "move current form into the upper one" - new state of doc that can be applied to the underlying doc)
   - formatting as we type
   - color tokens, brackets (as data decribing the document)
-- it's about representing doc as zipper and data, and notifying app of changes: get source code/streams -> change internal state of edit -> notify of changes
+- it's about representing doc as zipper and data, and notifying app of changes: get source code/streams -> change internal state of editing process -> notify of changes